OasisLMF/ODS_OpenExposureData/OpenExposureData/6_OED_Financial_Details_Primary.rst

 |

-In the tables above, special condition 1 (**CondNumber** = 1 in the account table) applies to locations 1 and 2 (**CondNumber** = 1 in the location table) whereas special condition 2 applies to locations 3 and 4.
+In the tables above, special condition 1 (**CondNumber** = 1 in the account table) applies to **CondTag** = 1 which is the group of locations 1 and 2 (**CondTag** = 1 in the location table) whereas special condition 2 applies to locations 3 and 4.

 In the account table, note again the use of a second row for the same account and policy to specify a second special condition.
 This feature of OED means that essentially an unlimited number of special conditions are possible.
 The **CondPeril** field in the account table indicates the peril (or perils) to which the special condition financial terms apply.
 In this example the special conditions are not nested – meaning that each location has no more than one special condition.
-In this situation the special conditions do not need an order and so the **CondPriority** can be the same for both conditions.
+In this situation the special conditions do not need an order and so the **CondPriority** should be the same for both conditions.

-In the location table, **CondNumber** denotes the special condition (or conditions) applicable to each location. **CondNumber** must match with **CondNumber** in the account table.
+In the location table, **CondTag** denotes the scope of the special condition (or conditions) which is a group of locations. **CondTag** must match with **CondTag** in the account table.

 If two special conditions are nested or overlap – meaning that some locations have two applicable special conditions (e.g. Texas tier 1 wind sub-limit of 250,000 (**CondNumber** = 1) and Texas overall wind sub-limit of 500,000 (**CondNumber** = 2)), the tables would be specified as shown below.
 The example below assumes that locations 1 and 2 are in the Texas tier 1 region, locations 3 and 4 are within Texas but not in the Tier 1 wind region, and locations 5 and 6 are outside Texas.